bashiroglu/developing-back-employeesmanagerapp/readme.md

 This is the first project that is designed and coded by me.
 In some concepts, I don't know what I am doing.
 Because I haven't seen them in anywhere, I just thought that it may be possible to do like this and I did.
 I will list thoso below

 1.

+My mistakes for this project:

+1. I did have some idea about routes but not in depth.
+But thing is, during development I need more ready material to work on.